Post

 2 password hashes cracked, 0 left

-After unlocking the zip file, two text files can be obtained.
+Extracting the ZIP file, two text files can be obtained.
 One of them was random numbers while the other had another hint.
+The hint mentioned something about the numbers being related to the given image (confidential.jpg).

 1